Identity area

 Accessibility

-The Northern BC Archives is a fully wheelchair accessible facility with elevator service from the Library's main floor.
+The Northern BC Archives is a wheelchair accessible facility with elevator service from the Library's main floor.

 Services area